Let George Do It (1938 film): Production

+We worked every detail out with the writers.
+But George would have something that he’d done in vaudeville and he’d show me.
+For instance, in Let George Do It he slides across the scene on the back of his neck — that was part of his vaudeville act.
+He said, “Can you use it?" and I said, “Of course we can fit it in”.
+So we had a scene writtenspecially for a comedy sequence - the first time in Australia — and we had a trio that sang in the bar.
+Wallace got great laughs out of that trio.
+It really surprised the public when four extras started to sing in an Australian picture with an integrated score...
+Wallace had tremendous ability as a fall-down dancer; nobody could fall better or easier.
+Every comic I know worshipped at the throne of Wallace for the way he could fall without hurting himself.
+This is a very difficult thing to do, you know, although George had little short legs and almost no distance to fall!

+The central idea - a man hiring a hitman to kill him then changing his mind - had been used in several other movies.

 The male romantic lead was played by Neil Carlton, a Melbourne-born actor who had appeared in films in England.
 "I've been searching for a juvenile of Carlton's type ever since I have been directing", said Hall during production.
 "He's handsome, a good actor, and possesses a fine singing voice; stands 6 ft 1 in. in his socks, weighs 14 St., and is a splendid all-round athlete."

 Filming commenced on 30 January 1938 and finished on 22 March.
 During the shooting of a speedboat chase scene on Sydney Harbour, the boat crashed into a racing eight near Double Bay, cutting it in half and injuring three rowers.

 There were several musical numbers which demonstrated Wallace's ability to sing and dance.
 A water ballet, choreographed by Leon Kellaway, brother of Cecil Kellaway, was shot but was mostly cut in the interests of keeping the film at a fast pace.

 Release

+The movie originally ran for more than 70 minutes but only a cut-down version of 50 minutes seems to survive.

+Box office

 Hall later wrote that the two films he made with Wallace "were very substantial hits".
 Variety wrote "it broke records everywhere."

 The famous tenor Richard Tauber saw the movie when touring Australia.

+UK Release

 It was released in Britain in 1940 as In the Nick of Time, to avoid confusion with the 1940 George Formby film Let George Do It!.